vinitkumar/node-twitter/readme.md

 ```
 ### Important

-Application uses facebook and github for authentication so it is advisable to create
-your own facebook and github app with `http://localhost:3000` as the applcation url for
-testing on local machine.
+This application uses facebook and github for authentication so you should create your own facebook and github apps with `http://localhost:3000` as the application url for testing on local machine.
+These credentials from the facebook and github app are to be stored in `config.js`.

 ## Where to get help
 - In case you have a query, bugs or suggestion, create an issue.
 - It would be the fastest method.
-Also, you can tweet at @vinitcool76.
+Also, you can tweet at @vinitkme .

 ## Contribution guidelines

-- Just fork and start hacking.
+Just fork and start hacking.
 I use github flow and Pull Requests is the preferred way to contribute here.

-- Styleguide
-Follow the style in the project.
-I don't use semicolons on server side code.
-So code accordingly.
+Follow the style used in the project.

-- Links to open issues: [Open Issues](https://github.com/vinitcool76/node-twitter/issues?milestone=1&state=open)
+- Links to open issues: [Open Issues](https://github.com/vinitkumar/node-twitter/issues?milestone=1&state=open)

 ## Contributor list
 List of contributors for the project
-- Vinit Kumar(@vinitcool76) - [Author]
+- Vinit Kumar(@vinitkumar) - [Author]

-## Credits, inspiration, Alternatives
-- @madhums, @changer